Yandex Cloud

 --deletion-protection

-Create a Yandex Managed Service for Valkey™ cluster and a network for it with the following test specifications:
+Create a Yandex Managed Service for Valkey™ cluster and its network with the following test specifications:

 • Name: myredis.